N3FS/N3FS-website/rules.md

 * **Do not backseat moderate.** Please contact a member of staff if help is needed.
 * **Follow staff instructions.** If a staff member asks you to stop, please comply.

-### Minecraft
+### Minecraft Survival

+These rules are specific to the <a href="/minecraft>survival Minecraft</a> server:

 * **Do not grief or loot.
 No unprovoked PvP.** This is a community-focused server, and players expect others to behave accordingly.
-* **Respect the property owner's wishes.** Do not bypass locked doors, and do not modify or take someone elses' property without permission.
-Doing so is considered griefing.
+* **Respect the property owner's wishes.** Do not bypass locked doors, and do not modify or take someone else's property without permission - doing so is considered griefing.
 * **Do not make unnecessarily large land claims.** If you have plans for a really grand project, please move further away from towns and other players.
 * **Permitted and non-permitted mods:** Mods that affect gameplay and give you an advantage are not allowed.
     * Optimisation mods like OptiFine are okay.
-    * Examples of mods that are not allowed: ore finders, x-ray, or minimap mods that show player locations.
+    * Examples of mods that are not allowed: ore finders, x-ray, or minimap mods that show player locations (try looking for a "Fair-Play" version).

 ## Useful links